Robertgovind/Flutter-Practice/README.md

 - using basic widgets like Text, Row, Column, Flexible, TextField, Listview.builder, and so on,
 - using textEditingController in the textField.

+# 4.JsonData

+- Working with json data created with own which is list of BEI Students 2078 on local device and using through asset,
+- Widgets used are FutureBuilder, ListView.builder, JsonDecoder, and so on.